Security-Onion-Solutions/securityonion-docs/playbook.rst

 Quick test
 ----------

-Import the following Sigma and enable the Play - it alerts on bro_http events, so expect to get a number of alerts in TheHive.
+Import the following Sigma and enable the Play:

 https://gist.github.com/defensivedepth/3b0656569a797d86eb04068b5546b78c

+It alerts on Zeek HTTP events, so expect to get a number of alerts in TheHive.

 Log Sources
 -----------

-Sigma support currently extends to the following logsources in Security Onion
+Sigma support currently extends to the following log sources in Security Onion:
  - :ref:`osquery`
  - network (via :ref:`zeek` logs)
  - Windows Eventlogs + :ref:`sysmon` (via :ref:`osquery`)